RitabrataRoychowdhury/RustCI/README.md

-# RustCI - High-Performance CI/CD Platform
+# RustCI

-A modern, fast, and reliable CI/CD platform built in Rust that aims to be a better alternative to Jenkins with easier configuration and faster execution.
+A high-performance CI/CD platform built in Rust that serves as a modern alternative to Jenkins.

 ## 🚀 Features